Online Communities and Welcome to Oz Subscription

 Welcome To Oz is open to people who have someone with BPD in their life who will live up to the spirit of our Covenant and follow our all-important Guidelines.
 Because we’ve grown to more than 20,000 members, we can offer 15 diverse and active groups so you can talk with someone in your own particular situation (see the list of groups below).

 Professional management of these group is provided by Lisa R. Lisa moderates the groups, ensuring they’re safe, spam-free, and on topic.
+Her email is Lisa at BPDCentral dot com.
 She’s there to help you with any concern, including technical issues.
 You’ll find her email address at the bottom of every post.
 Don’t hesitate to contact her at any time with a question or concern: that’s why she’s there.

 Many discussions on the community revolve around concepts and tools in Randi Kreger’s books The Essential Family Guide to Borderline Personality Disorder, Stop Walking on Eggshells, and The Stop Walking on Eggshells Workbook.
 When you purchase those books from this site (just click on each title) you help defray the considerable costs of managing this free community.